ciirilo/Java-Html/README.md

 # First
-In this repository i'm posting my first experience with html5 and Java language.
+In this repository i posted my first experience with html5 and Java language.
-I decided to go through the BackEnd's Path, so my projects will go to this way too.
+I decided to go through the BackEnd's Path, so my projects will go this way too.

 thx for visiting =D